boschresearch/the-atlas-benchmark/README.md

 the-atlas-benchmark is open-sourced under the Apache-2.0 license.
 See the [LICENSE](LICENSE) file for details.

-For a list of other open source components included in UUV Simulator, see the file [open_source_licenses.md](open_source_licenses.md).
+For a list of other open source components included in the-atlas-benchmark, see the file [open_source_licenses.md](open_source_licenses.md).